Bink-lab/Simple-FGD/README.md

 # Game Downloader

-Welcome to the Game Downloader! 🎮 This is a simple yet powerful tool to help you download and manage your favorite games from various platforms.
+Welcome to the Game Downloader! 🎮 This is a simple yet powerful tool to help you download your favorite games from various platforms.

 ## Features
 - **Download Games:** Easily download games from popular platforms like Steam, Epic Games, and GOG.